Deciding on keeping a rooster or not— that is a big question!

 - You don’t want to remove the rooster’s spurs—a fairly simple procedure–from time to time.

-The upside of not having a rooster
+Other advantages to not having a rooster

-- backyard chickens will not be injured by a rooster’s spurs or beak during mating.
+- Backyard chickens will not be injured by a rooster’s spurs or beak during mating.

 - You won’t have to worry about an overprotective rooster becoming aggressive, jumping or pecking at people.

 Among all breeds, there will be gentle roos and aggressive roos.
 But some breeds are known for more docile roosters than others.
 Our favorite source for checking out personalities—among many other characteristics—is Henderson’s Chicken Breed Chart.

 Generally, the more a cockerel is handled as a chick, the less likely he is to become an aggressive rooster.
 But even a docile roo will jump into action if he perceives a threat.
 Once cockerels reach maturity, it can be difficult to keep more than one male in the same small flock.

 One will claim dominance and will see the others as threats and competition.
 Sometimes this hierarchy is respected and no one is injured.
 More likely, there will be fights and injuries.
 The simple solution is to have only one rooster per backyard flock.

 At our farm we’re currently in between roosters.
 We’ve had three colored broiler roos, but they were all overprotective and so heavy they damaged the hens’ backs and necks while mating.
 Our grandchildren like to go in the chicken yard to cuddle young chicks and their favorite hens.

 We like walking among the backyard chickens without danger of a rooster jumping at our legs.
 We also appreciate knowing that our hens won’t be injured so often.
 We’ll keep a colored broiler rooster for our broiler breeding program.